Getting around safely on trams

 In the driver's seat

-Our tram driver are very proud of the job they do every day for
+Our tram drivers are very proud of the job they do every day for

-Each one of our drivers has undergone an intensive training
+Melbourne.
+Each one of our drivers has undergone an intensive

-program to prepare them for the challenge of sharing roads with
+training program to prepare them for the challenge of sharing roads

 Should you wish to ask your driver a question, please wait until